MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 az group delete
 ```

+> [!NOTE]
-**Note:** The clean-up process can take several minutes to complete.
+> The clean-up process can take several minutes to complete.

 Once finished, the `az group delete` command leaves your Azure account in the same state it was before you started the tutorial.
 The ability to organize, deploy, and delete Azure resources as a single unit is one of the primary benefits of resource groups.
 Therefore, as a recommended practice,  you should group your resources together that you anticipate having the same lifespan.